timlinux/cadasta/README.md

 # Cadasta

+We’re working to build a future where, through technology and community partnership, land and resource rights are universally recognized and protected.

 Index repository for the Cadasta Foundation.
-Development occurs in a few other repositories.
+Our main development occurs in a few other repositories.

 * Core Cadasta Platform Development: https://github.com/Cadasta/cadasta-platform
 * django-tutelary, a role based permissions plugin for Django: https://github.com/Cadasta/django-tutelary